NERvGear/NERvHub/plugin/README.md

 ///
 ```
 (Optional) Start your detailed description for a plug-in here.
-If your plug-in is an open source project, you can link to source repository here.
+If your plug-in is an open source project, you can link to the source repository here.
 Ends with an empty line.
 (Optional) You can also use the `\note` command to start your nodes, ends with an empty line.
 (Optional) Here's the reference of doxygen [Special Commands](http://www.stack.nl/~dimitri/doxygen/manual/commands.html).